aiswarya200012/MAC-Model/README.md

 Having obtained these testcases for each input, we feed them to the bins to define the coverage.
 In order to get a full cross coverage, we run for loops to obtain all permutations for (A,B,C,S,enA,enB,enC,enS).
 This is then written to a file which provides the input to the DUT and the model.
 *For faster performance, we have as of now set enB, enC as 1.
 However, these can also be varied as 0 or 1, if needed.
 Only it takes the system a lot of time to process.
 ### Corner Case Validation
-This model covers various corner cases, all of which are listed below:
+This model covers various corner cases, some of the cases are listed below:

 CASE 1.
 When inputs are infinity
 * A or B = +infinity